-Back then, I didn’t assume that these were the reasons I never dated anybody.
-Instead, I was convinced I was an ugly duckling.
-I thought nobody would ever like me, compared myself to others, picked apart my looks, researched plastic surgery, and prayed that certain body parts of mine would look different.
+Instead, for a while I worried I was an ugly duckling, thought nobody would ever like me, compared myself to others, picked apart my looks, and prayed that I would just look and be different.

+In case you were wondering, this post isn’t written by someone who’s had it all figured out.
 I’ve grown a lot from that awkward girl with “foot in her mouth” syndrome.
 Yet, some days, I don’t feel beautiful.

-You see your friend going on lots of dates or matching with guys on the app and you wonder why it’s not happening for you.
+When you don’t feel beautiful, you don’t feel confident or good enough.
+You see your friend going on lots of dates or matching with guys on the apps, and you assume you know why it’s not happening for you.

 If you believe the lie that you’re not beautiful, you start to feel like you’re auditioning for a role you’ll never be qualified for.

-I start asking,
+I start asking, What if he wants someone:

 I’ve asked all the questions.
 And eventually, I realized they all come back to the same fear: